LUMC/kPAL/doc/api.rst

 API reference
 =============

-This part of the documentation covers the interfaces of kMer's Python library.
+This part of the documentation covers the interfaces of kPAL's Python library.

 *k*-mer profiles
 ----------------

-.. module:: k_mer.klib
+.. module:: kpal.klib

 .. autoclass:: Profile
    :members: